-6. The Director of the Department of Natural Resources, with the cooperation of the federal leasing agencies, should immediately assemble an interagency technical review team.
-This team will be responsible for reviewing plans proposed by the industry to gather baseline data, conduct field research, and monitor the effects of their development.
-The team will review plans for applicability and technical adequacy, and provide recommendations to industry concerning how to improve their data collection.
-The oil and gas industry should be responsible for funding the efforts to gather baseline data and to monitor the effects of concentrated drilling and development on surface and ground water, air quality, vegetation (including noxious weeds) and selected fish and wildlife species and their habitats.

-With regard to air and water quality, the use, disposal, and movement of all listed hazardous chemicals should be tracked, recorded, and reported to the Department of Natural Resources for private land and to the BLM for public land.
+6. As soon as possible, assemble an interagency technical review team and secure sufficient funding to enable effective implementation and supervision of a monitoring system.
+This system should gather baseline data and monitor the affects of concentrated drilling and development on surface and ground water, air quality, vegetation (including noxious weeds) and selected wildlife species.
+Industry should be responsible for funding the monitoring system.
+Furthermore, the use, disposal, and movement of all listed hazardous chemicals should be tracked, recorded, and reported to the Department of Natural Resources for private land and to the BLM for public land.
+In addition, consider establishing a citizen advisory group, which would include members of the public, and which would meet periodically to assess monitoring and reporting success.

-The interagency team should review the parameters of the proposed research and monitoring plans to ensure that they are scientifically sound.
-At a minimum, the interagency team should have representatives from the Colorado Air Quality Control Commission, Colorado Water Quality Control Commission, Colorado Oil and Gas Conservation Commission, Colorado Geological Survey, Colorado Division of Wildlife, a representative of the affected county or counties, a liaison to the Governor's office, U.S. Forest Service, and the Bureau of Land Management.
-At a minimum, the team should provide biannual reports to the public on their activities and findings.
+The interagency team should review the parameters of the proposed monitoring plan to ensure that it is scientifically sound.
+At a minimum, the interagency team should have representatives from the State Air Quality Control Commission, the Water Quality Control Commission, Division of Wildlife, the applicable County, and the Bureau of Land Management.
+To ensure adequate public and community oversight, a citizen advisory group should also be established.

 This peer review should ensure that the stated level of sampling is statistically valid and that the monitoring plan utilizes a standard experimental design.
-The baseline data and monitoring are needed to determine the levels of drilling impacts to existing resources and to determine any mitigation or remedial action that is needed.
+The baseline data and monitoring are needed to determine the anticipated levels of drilling impacts to existing resources and to determine any mitigation or remedial action that is needed.
 By implementing the aforementioned state-of-the-art drilling technology, an ecologically sound leasing plan, and a scientifically valid monitoring plan, mitigation can be planned far enough in advance to offset many impacts before or concurrent with the drilling.
-This approach is preferable to off-site mitigation that is implemented after initiation of development because such mitigation often does not effectively replace the onsite habitat functions and values that are degraded or destroyed.